trilogy-group/ws-eng-conduit-ai-assessment/README.md

 # Conduit - AI Augmented Design and Implementation

 In this assessment, you will work on a realistic task that closely resembles issues you may face on the job.
-Your challenge in this assignment is to guide AI to extend an existing project with a new user story.

-Your submission should not reflect the capabilities of the AI but should showcase your skills in guiding and leveraging it to fulfill the given requirements.
-Make sure to provide instructions and context to the AI based on your knowledge, ensuring that the solution generated is something you are comfortable attaching your name to.

-This repository contains the project to be extended, which is a full-stack TypeScript application consisting of a NestJS backend and an React frontend.
-The project uses a stack similar to our products and we welcome you to leverage AI to fill any knowledge gaps.
-If you believe success hinges primarily on familiarity with specific technologies, our roles may not align with your approach.

-Your mindset should be that of a senior software engineer who is responsible for delivering this user story, while having complete, long-term ownership of the codebase.
-Hence the code that you write should not damage your ability to extend the codebase in the future.
+You will extend a full-stack TypeScript project.
+The project has a NestJS backend and a React frontend.
+Your task is to add a new user story using the AI tool.
+The goal is to show your skills in planning and guiding the AI while keeping long-term code quality in mind.

 In Production, this application is deployed on AWS following the architecture below.
 Any changes you make must work within this architecture, otherwise once your story is released, it will not properly work.